ryanmasondavies/Typewriter/README.md

 See RMTTypistSpec for a list of the supported characters and keyboards.

 This library uses private APIs and should not be used in production.
-However, despite this limitation it serves as very useful during testing.

-This library is very much a work in progress, and so the API may be subject to simplification and potentially drastic change.
-A big thanks to the Square crew, as much of the implementation is extracted from KIF (https://github.com/square/KIF).

 License
 =======